 Hope for a Future Free from Chronic Pain

 Chronic pain doesn’t just affect you physically.
-When you deal with pain that feels persistent and never-ending, your ability to see life optimistically is seriously decreased.
-Many people that suffer from chronic pain also deal with depression and anxiety, and feel they have no hope for the future.
-At PhysioActive, we are never satisfied when you resign yourself to a bleak future.
+When you deal with pain that feels persistent and never-ending, your ability to see life optimistically is seriously impaired.
+Many people that suffer from chronic pain may also deal with depression and anxiety, feeling as if they have no hope for the future.
+At Physioactive, we are never satisfied when you resign yourself to a bleak future.
 We’re here to give you a fresh perspective and help you create a brighter future.
-Through education and a unique approach including individualized “multi-modal approach” combining manual therapy, needling (IMS and/or acupuncture), manual therapy, breathing and postural retraining it is possible to retrain and heal the neurological tissue.
-Education is most important aspect, understanding what exactly is causing your pain and a detailed plan of recovery helps both the patient and the therapist measure, see and feel the improvements.
+Through education and a unique individualized “multi-modal approach” combining manual therapy, needling (IMS and/or acupuncture), exercise, and postural retraining, it is possible to retrain and heal the neurological tissue.
+Education is one of the most important aspects of your care – understanding what exactly is causing your pain and mapping out a detailed plan of recovery helps both the patient and the therapist measure, observe and feel the improvements.

 What is Chronic Pain?

 Chronic pain encompasses a wide variety of conditions and generally refers to pain that is present and persistent for more than six months.
 Chronic pain also comes in a variety of intensities, ranging from inconvenient to completely debilitating, or mild to excruciating.
-Because each pain level is different and each situation is unique, we recognize the value of providing you with a face-to-face meeting with your physiotherapist to discuss your treatment plan.
+Because each pain level is different and each situation is unique, we recognize the value of providing you a face-to-face meeting with your physiotherapist to discuss your treatment plan.
 It is important to diagnose what type of pain you are suffering from.
-Nociception, inflammation or neuropathic pain.
-It is often a mis-diagnosis of what type of pain you are suffering from that leads to incorrect diagnostic procedures and treatment.
-MRI’s cannot be used to diagnose neuropathic pain.
+Three primary sources of pain include nociception, inflammation or neuropathic (nerve-related) pain.
+It is often a misdiagnosis of what type of pain you are suffering from that can lead to incorrect diagnostic procedures and treatment.
+MRI’s and other forms of imaging may not be able to diagnose causes of certain types of chronic pain such as neuropathic pain.

 Common Symptoms of Chronic Pain